Chamomile, German

 Oil

-essential oil can be diluted for topical use (not to be ingested without medical supervision)
+essential oil diluted for topical use (external only)

 Capsules